 Why doesn’t everyone use them if gas heaters do such an excellent job at heating swimming pools fast?
 The answer comes down to the cost.
 Using gas heaters constantly will increase your energy bill exponentially.
 Depending on your region, natural gas can be one of the more expensive utilities, so running it for hours at a time will lead to a hefty bill.

 In the USA, the estimated cost of using a gas heater is $3-$7 per hour, depending on the size of your heater and the cost of natural gas in your state.
-This may not seem like a lot, but considering it will take up to 12 hours to heat your pool 20 degrees, it may cost you up to $84 to fully heat your pool once.
+This may not seem like a lot, but considering it will take up to 12 hours to heat your pool 20 degrees, it may cost you up to $84 to fully heat your pool, just once!

 Regarding initial costs, you should expect to pay between $1,500 and $5,000, depending on the heater size required.
+This type of heater also usually needs to be installed by a professional, which adds to the costs.
 You can read my analysis on the average pool heater cost for more information.

 Pros